 Fresh spinach is one of my favorite spring vegetables.
 It is wonderful raw in a salad or smoothie or cooked with whole grains or in a stir-fry.
 One cup of raw spinach contains just 7 calories with 2,810 IU of vitamin A and 167 mg. of potassium, according to USDA FoodData Central.
 Adults should have 2,300 – 3,400 mg. of potassium daily, according to the updated Dietary Reference Intake from 3/19.

 Mushrooms come in many varieties and have both a terrific texture when cooked and “umami” a savory 5th taste.
-They are low in calories with 15 calories per cup, and provide 223 mg potassium too (FoodData Central).
-Some varieties of mushrooms contain vitamin D, if exposed to ultraviolet light when growing (Cardwell et. al., 2018).
+They are low in calories with 15 calories per cup, and provide 223 milligrams of potassium too (FoodData Central).
+Some varieties of mushrooms contain vitamin D, if they are exposed to ultraviolet light when growing (Cardwell et. al., 2018).

 These spring vegetables are terrific in soup, risotto, or grilled.
-A portobello wrap or panini is on of my favorite things to order for lunch.
+A portobello wrap or panini is one of my favorite things to order for lunch.

 Vegan Stuffed Mushrooms are a perfect appetizer for your next party, full of garlic, toasted pecans, sundried tomatoes, spinach, and then topped with a citrus basil dressing.
 They are easy to make and you can make them ahead then bake just before a party.
 Are mushrooms good for you?
 Mushrooms can ge…

-Collards greens are another versatile leafy green veggie.
+Collard greens are another versatile leafy green veggie.
 I like them sauteed with garlic, onions, tomatoes, olive oil, and black or red pepper.
 Did you know that they are a good source of calcium?
-One cup raw (which cooks down to much less) has 22 mg calcium, plus 4 gm. of fiber and just 32 calories (USDA FoodData Central).
+One cup of raw collard greens (which cooks down to much less) has 22 mg calcium, plus 4 gm. of fiber and just 32 calories (USDA FoodData Central).